zfs-old-crap/linkytime/docs/DeveloperGuide.md

    8. Incorrect recurrence
       Command: `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/A t/recorded t/lecturequiz`.
    9. Incorrect tag
-      Command: `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/!ecturequiz`.
+      Command: `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/!ecturequiz`.<br>
    For each of the incorrect commands, there will be an error message included on how to rectify the issue.

 #### Edit Meetings
 1. Test case: `edit 1 n/Lecture`
    Prerequisites:
-      1. There is at least one meeting in the meeting list.
+      1. There is at least one meeting in the meeting list.<br>
    Expected: The meeting at the first index is edited.

 2. Incorrect commands:
    For each field of the meeting, you can refer to the Add Meetings of the Instructions for manual testing as they are exactly the same.
    1. Duplicate meeting
       Prerequisite:
          1. There is a meeting in the meeting list at index 4 which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
-         2. There is a meeting in the meeting list at index 1 which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`
+         2. There is a meeting in the meeting list at index 1 which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`<br>
-      Command: `edit 1 n/Lecture`
+      Command: `edit 1 n/Lecture`<br>
       Expected: There will be an error message included on how to rectify the issue.

 ### Deleting a person